tetherless-world/ontology-engineering/oe2020/course-recommender/demo.md

 ### Competency Question 2
 #### Question
-*This question will use the course history of Jacob Shomstein to produce an answer, but a full list of courses completed is omitted for privacy*
+*This question will use the course history of Jacob Shomstein to produce an answer, but a full list of courses completed is omitted for privacy.*

 I am a rising senior and I want to take the smallest number of courses required to complete my degree.
 I also want to take “easier” courses whenever possible to allow for more time to plan for a future career.
 What courses can fulfill my remaining requirements?